servicerocket-labs/forge-fundamentals/course-prereq.md

    npm update -g @forge/cli
    ```

-6. Create or use an existing Atlassian API token to log in to the CLI.
-The CLI uses your token when running commands.
+6. Create or use an existing Atlassian API token to authenticate with Atlassian via the Forge CLI.

    a.
 Go to https://id.atlassian.com/manage/api-tokens.

    b.
-Click Create API token.
+Click `Create API token`.

    c.
 Enter a label to describe your API token.
-For example, forge-api-token.
+For example, `forge-api-token`.

    d.
-Click Create.
+Click `Create`.

    e.
-Click Copy to clipboard and close the dialog.
+Click `Copy` to clipboard and close the dialog.

 7. Log in to the Forge CLI to start using Forge commands